EranStarkLab/LearningToLearn/README.md

     - Trial ordinate within block
     - Rule number
     - Rule ordinate for each mouse
-    - session ordinate for each mouse
+    - Session ordinate for each mouse
     - Intra-criterion distance
     - Inter-criterion distance
     - Success rate in the first trial of the session